ansible/ansible/docs/docsite/rst/network_declarative_intent.rst

 .. code-block:: yaml

    - name: configure interface
+     net_interface:
+       # Declared configuration
+       name: GigabitEthernet0/2
+       description: public interface configuration
+       enabled: yes

+       # Intended state
+       state: connected

 **Advantages**

-* Cleaner playbooks
-* Easier to write
+* As you can tell from the above example using the declaritive intent format results in a much cleaner task.
+Checking no longer required the clunky (find better term) ``wait_for``.
+* TBD: Add details of why it's better to use the module from an internal code point of view
+* Can be combined with ``aggregate:`` to easily ensure state across multiple items.
 * Q: Why else

 Q: Any disadvantages?
-* not all modules support declaritive_intent - raise an issue
+* not all modules support declaritive_intent - raise an feature request LINK

 Physical then configuration